Harriet the Spy (TV series): Production

 In August 2020, it was announced that Apple TV+ had given a series order to an animated television adaptation of the novel Harriet the Spy.
 The series is produced by The Jim Henson Company and Rehab Entertainment with Will McRobb as writer, Sidney Clifton as producer and Terissa Kelton and John W. Hyde as executive producer.
 It would star Beanie Feldstein as Harriet, Jane Lynch as Ole Golly, and Lacey Chabert as Marion Hawthorne.
 A trailer was released on October 12, 2021.
 5 episodes aired on November 19, 2021, and 5 more aired on May 20, 2022.
-On January 25, 2023, it was announced season 2 will be released on May 5, 2023.
+Season 2 was released on May 5, 2023.

+In April 2023, it was announced that Michelle Trachtenberg, who had previously played the titular character in the 1996 film, would be guest starring as the voice of Dr. Wagner.
+This would end up being one of her final acting roles before her death from complications of diabetes in February 2025.